live-wire/journal/README.md

 - Generating a bunch of sine-waves today.
 - `np.linspace(start, end, num)` gives num values between start and end.
 - `tensor.view()` is like reshape of numpy (-1 means calculate its value based on the other parameters specified)
-- `Prophet`: Forecasting procedure implemented by Facebook. [link](https://facebook.github.io/prophet/)
+- `Prophet`: Forecasting procedure implemented by Facebook. [link](https://facebook.github.io/prophet/).
+It's nice for periodic data with a trend.
+(It assumes there is yearly, monthly, weekly data available). [post](https://www.digitalocean.com/community/tutorials/a-guide-to-time-series-forecasting-with-prophet-in-python-3)
 - Experimenting with sine-wavelets!
 Trying to create complex randomized sine-waves with varying [amplitude, wavelength (cropping the wave), stretch factor (making the wave span less or more than 2pi) and ground (the base of the wave which is 0 by default)].
 - `Idea: Will it be possible to model the matrix-profile as sine-wavelets using regression ?`
+- `Idea for RealTime: Learn a wavelet-like-sequence-of-frames from the given video that represents a repetition`

 ---
 `Dec 2, 2018`